Singhik

-Singhik is a town in Mangan district of the Indian state of Sikkim, four kilometres from Mangan town, the district headquarters.
+Singhik is a town in Mangan district of the Indian state of Sikkim, it is situated four kilometres away from Mangan town, which serves as the district headquarters.

 Location

 Singhik is about 70 km from the state capital, Gangtok, linked by a national highway passing the headquarters of North Sikkim District, Mangan, which is 4 km from the village.

 People

 The people of Singhik represent three ethnic communities: the Lepcha, Nepali, and Bhutia.
 Lepcha comprise nearly 80% of the population.